dekuNukem/duckyPad/getting_started.md

 ## Quick word on SD card

-All duckyPad scripts are stored on a microSD card.
-One comes installed, but you can also use your own.
+All duckyPad scripts are stored on a microSD card, which comes installed.
+But of course you can also use your own.

 To use a new SD card, it needs to be formatted in FAT32, with `Default allocation size`: